citygml4j/citygml-tools/README.md

     > citygml-tools help [COMMAND]

+## System requirements
+* Java JRE or JDK >= 1.8

+citygml-tools can be run on any platform providing appropriate Java support.

 ## Using citygml-tools as library
 citygml-tools is not just a CLI program.
 Most operations are also available as separate JAR libraries.
 Simply put the library file from the `lib` folder on your classpath to use the operation in your citygml4j project.
 The `citygml-tools-common-<version>.jar` library renders a mandatory dependency for all operations.